javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 The classes are:

-- [EventTarget](https://dom.spec.whatwg.org/#eventtarget) -- is the root "abstract" class.
+- [EventTarget](https://dom.spec.whatwg.org/#eventtarget) -- is the root "abstract" class for everything.

     Objects of that class are never created.
 It serves as a base, so that all DOM nodes support so-called "events", we'll study them later.

-- [Node](http://dom.spec.whatwg.org/#interface-node) -- is also an "abstract" class, serving as a base  for DOM nodes.
+- [Node](https://dom.spec.whatwg.org/#interface-node) -- is also an "abstract" class, serving as a base  for DOM nodes.

     It provides the core tree functionality: `parentNode`, `nextSibling`, `childNodes` and so on (they are getters).
 Objects of `Node` class are never created.
-But there are concrete node classes that inherit from it, namely: `Text` for text nodes, `Element` for element nodes and more exotic ones like `Comment` for comment nodes.
+But there are other classes that inherit from it (and so inherit the `Node` functionality).

+- [Document](https://dom.spec.whatwg.org/#interface-document), for historical reasons often inherited by `HTMLDocument` (though the latest spec doesn't dictate it) -- is a document as a whole.

+    The `document` global object belongs exactly to this class.
+It servers as an entry point to the DOM.

+- [CharacterData](https://dom.spec.whatwg.org/#interface-characterdata) -- an "abstract" class, inherited by:
+    - [Text](https://dom.spec.whatwg.org/#interface-text) -- the class corresponding to a text inside elements, e.g. `Hello` in `<p>Hello</p>`.
+    - [Comment](https://dom.spec.whatwg.org/#interface-comment) -- the class for comments.
+They are not shown, but each comment becomes a member of DOM.

-- [Element](http://dom.spec.whatwg.org/#interface-element) -- is a base class for DOM elements.
+- [Element](https://dom.spec.whatwg.org/#interface-element) -- is the base class for DOM elements.

     It provides element-level navigation like `nextElementSibling`, `children` and searching methods like `getElementsByTagName`, `querySelector`.

     A browser supports not only HTML, but also XML and SVG.
-The `Element` class serves as a base for more specific classes: `SVGElement`, `XMLElement` and `HTMLElement`.
+So the `Element` class serves as a base for more specific classes: `SVGElement`, `XMLElement` (we don't need them here) and `HTMLElement`.

-- [HTMLElement](https://html.spec.whatwg.org/multipage/dom.html#htmlelement) -- is finally the basic class for all HTML elements.
+- Finally, [HTMLElement](https://html.spec.whatwg.org/multipage/dom.html#htmlelement) is the basic class for all HTML elements.
+We'll work with it most of the time.

     It is inherited by concrete HTML elements:
     - [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) -- the class for `<input>` elements,
     - [HTMLBodyElement](https://html.spec.whatwg.org/multipage/semantics.html#htmlbodyelement) -- the class for `<body>` elements,
     - [HTMLAnchorElement](https://html.spec.whatwg.org/multipage/semantics.html#htmlanchorelement) -- the class for `<a>` elements,